mjrotter4445/Stock-Analysis/README.md

 work in process Performing analysis on              data to uncover trends
 # xxx
 ## Overview of Project
 Analyze, Sort, & Organize              Data.
-Use the data to help
+Use the data to help Steve to help his parents.
 ### Introduction
 Thank you for your time and trust in our firm to provide a valuable service.
 The challenge of fundraising for a production must be a lot of work.
 Our company has tools and information to help you navigate that course to success.
 ### Purpose